noxlumomagna/popflix/README.md

-Popflix Project
+Popflix

 This repository contains a project built using React, TypeScript, and SCSS.
 The goal of this project was to recreate the user interface and functionality of the popular streaming platform Netflix, while also learning and implementing various web development concepts.

 Technologies Used

 React: A JavaScript library for building user interfaces.
-TypeScript: A typed superset of JavaScript that compiles to plain JavaScript.
+JSX: A syntax extension for JavaScript that allows you to write HTML-like code within your JavaScript files.
 SCSS: A popular CSS preprocessor that adds features like variables, mixins, and nesting to CSS.

 Project Structure